lingziyaonuliya/Front-End-Interview/Onlin Job Interview/English topic.md

 As modern JS engines try to otimize code.Obfuscation makes logic unpredictable, which prevents the engine from optimizing it, causing slower execution.

-So, it;s recommended to heavily obfuscate the specific critical parts, not the entire UI library.
+So, it's recommended to heavily obfuscate the specific critical parts, not the entire UI library.

 ##### How Tree Shaking works?And how does it relate to magnification?